spdk/spdk/README.md

 [SPDK on 01.org](https://01.org/spdk)

-The open source Storage Performance Development Kit (SPDK) provides a set of tools and libraries for writing high performance, scalable, user-mode storage applications.
+The Storage Performance Development Kit (SPDK) provides a set of tools and libraries for writing high performance, scalable, user-mode storage applications.
 To date SPDK contains a userspace NVMe driver and also a userspace I/OAT driver.

 SPDK achieves high performance by moving all of the necessary drivers into userspace and operating in a polled mode instead of relying on interrupts,